IEatBurntToasts/tic-tac-toe/README.md

 Player 1 is always X. <br />
 Player 2 is always O, and will always be the bot when playing against bot.

+Switch between playing against bot and player any time.

 ## Have Fun!